OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:6

-John wore clothing made of camel’s hair, with a leather belt around his waist, and he ate locusts and wild honey.
+John was clothed in camel’s hair, with a leather belt around his waist, and he ate locusts and wild honey.

 ## Mark 1:7